peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `EInteger Negate()`<br>
  Gets the value of this object with the sign reversed.
 * `EInteger Not()`<br>
- Returns an arbitrary-precision integer with every bit flipped.
+ Returns an arbitrary-precision integer with every bit flipped from this one.
 * `EInteger Or​(EInteger second)`<br>
  Does an OR operation between two arbitrary-precision integer instances.
 * `EInteger Pow​(int powerSmall)`<br>